Arts & Activities

 Fraternity & Sorority Life

-Fraternities and sororities have been a part of DU since 1889, when the first fraternity chapter was established.
-Today, members from our nine fraternity and 13 sorority chapters meet new friends and excel academically while getting involved in leadership and service initiatives.
+Fraternities and sororities have been a part of DU since 1885, when the first sorority chapter was established.
+Today, members from our eight fraternity and 10 sorority chapters meet new friends and excel academically while getting involved in leadership and service initiatives.

 These organizations develop undergraduates and alumni as leaders, bolster academic careers, and ensure members have lifelong networks of friendship and support.
 They demand their members set high academic goals and commit to efforts to improve their communities.

-Members of Fraternity & Sorority Life organizations make up a third of the DU student population, working across campus in the Undergraduate Student Government, the University of Denver Programs Board (DUPB), the Student Media Board and other organizations.
+Members of Fraternity & Sorority Life organizations make up 20% of the DU student population, working across campus in the Undergraduate Student Government, the University of Denver Programs Board (DUPB), the Student Media Board and other organizations.

 We recognize and celebrate the diverse range of worldviews and religions represented in our community.
 Through our University chaplain, we support the spiritual health of all those on our campus the same way we support physical and mental health.